vdbxio/esphome-configs/README.md

 A modular set of YAML files to use in ESPHome with hardware from VDBX.io

+## Breaking changes
+25.03 - Removed number.hours_counter from base config due to calculation bug.
+Replaced with uptime sensor in decimal hours.
+Working on an updated "engine hours" counter with more features.

 ## Example usage

 change `flip-c3.yaml` to any in the root directory